Silence and heavy security in China and Hong Kong mark 35th anniversary of Tiananmen crackdown

 “The threat to national security is real,” Lee said at a weekly briefing.
 “Such activities can happen all of a sudden and different people may use different excuses to hide their intention.”

 Commemorative events have grown overseas in response to the silencing of voices in Hong Kong.
 Vigils were planned in Washington.
-D.C., London, Brisbane and Taipei among other cities this year, as well as a growing number of talks, rallies, exhibitions and plays.
+D.C., London and Brisbane among other cities this year, as well as a growing number of talks, rallies, exhibitions and plays.

+In Taiwan, people laid flowers and put plastic candle lights on the numbers 8964 — representing June 4, 1989 — on a banner that had been spread out on the ground at an evening event in Taipei, the capital.
+Taiwan is a self-governing democratic island that China claims as its own territory.

+"As long as other places can still protest, we must continue to protest,” Taipei resident Leo Chiang said.

 Leung reported from Hong Kong.
-Associated Press journalist Emily Wang Fujiyama in Beijing contributed.
+Associated Press journalist Emily Wang Fujiyama in Beijing and video journalist Johnson Lai in Taipei, Taiwan, contributed.

 Credit: AP